By Ted Wachtel

 Ken Danford, founder of North Star Self-Directed Learning Center, has demonstrated that teens can learn and succeed without high school and its mandatory attendance, tests and grades.
+North Star now serves as the model for “Liberated Learners,” a network that helps new programs replicate North Star’s successful efforts to support learning beyond the schoolhouse.

 To learn more, watch the video or read the text version below the video.

-(VIDEO TEXT) — In 1968, during my first year of teaching in a Pennsylvania public high school, I tried to persuade my students to take an interest in history.
+In 1968, during my first year of teaching in a Pennsylvania public high school, I tried to persuade my students to take an interest in history.

 I had the following quotation on my classroom bulletin board: